emirhansirkeci/iWeather/README.md

 npm run dev
 ```

+Preview command can be used to run the application in production mode.
 Before running the preview command, it is necessary to build the project.
 Once the build process is complete, you can run the preview command.

 ```bash
 npm run build